ssddanbrown/webby/README.md

 # Webby

-A tiny static webserver app written in go.
+A windows-focused tiny static webserver app written in go.

 Just to be clear - I currently have very little experience in writing Go so please allow a little slack in the code quality.
 If you spot areas to be improved please create a pull request.